shubham-up-47/OldBookSelling-App/README.md

 # Backend/Database

 - My SQL Database managed using PHP files
-- Data stores user details, item details, images of items etc which are accessed with the help of PHP files
+- Database stores user details, item details, images of items etc which are accessed with the help of PHP files
 - login, adding new user, get Category list, get Item list & their prices, image loading, bill generation